-What Do People Love Most About This Experience?
+What Do People Love Most About Your Cruises?
 What Surprises Them?

-One of the biggest things that surprises people is the vastness.
+One of the biggest things that surprise people is the vastness of the Kimberley.
 They have no idea.
-Even the fact that I’ve shown them on a chart, where we’re going and what we’re doing.
-They all say, “Greg, I never realised that the Kimberley was so big.”
+Even the fact that I've shown them on a chart, where we're going and what we're doing.
+They all say, "Greg, I never realised that the Kimberley was so big."
 I really recommend it to people.
-I say before you go overseas, you really want to get up and experience the Kimberly to see what it’s all about.
+I say before you go overseas, you really want to get up and experience the Kimberly to see what it's all about.

 People also tell me they didn't know how beautiful it was.
 You are seeing all this unspoilt country including 2000 islands.
 You explore islands and waterways.
 The reefs up here are amazing.
 You get out there and you go for a walk on it.
 It's like you're Robinson Crusoe.

-People love the Kimberley colours.
+People love the Kimberley's colour.
 The rocks are stunning.
-I’d say the best time to see them is when sun is coming up or going down, it’s just brilliant.
+I'd say the best time to see them is when the sun is coming up or going down, it's just brilliant.

 The Eco Systems

 The reef walking at low tide around deserted islands is remarkable.
 It's amazing to see the water recede and uncover all the wonders contained on these unique eco systems.
 With pockets of water left behind there is every chance you will see mangrove jack darting between the rocks.
 Witness large clam shells spurting water, baler shell (Melo amphora) foraging for food along with an abundance of other marine life including sand bubble crabs and trocus shells; the black tipped reef sharks swimming along the edges of the reef; the ospreys nest perched up on the rocks and eagles soaring on the thermals above, exploring the Kimberley's many reef systems is a naturalist's paradise.
 For the adventurous ones, go climbing with Skipper Greg for an over view from the top of one of the islands.

 Tell Me About The Beach Camping?